 Yesterday Los Feliz and East Hollywood were both treated to an Open Mic night hosted by the Beautiful Gate community of the Los Feliz neighborhood in North-Central L.A.
 The event brought together singers, dancers, poets, and other artists from all over Los Angeles for a jam-packed evening of expression; as a photographer for the night, I counted nearly three-hundred shots of people of all ages and colors enjoying each other’s company with relatively few strings attached.

 The Beautiful Gate is a faith-based movement that launched earlier this year.
-Unlike many faith organizations, however, the Beautiful Gate aims to “change the way people experience Christ and the church,” according to Samuel Theophylus, the organization’s main visionary.
+Unlike many faith organizations, however, the Beautiful Gate aims to “change the way people experience Christ and the church,” according to Samuel Theophylus, the organization’s head visionary.

-What’s more, everybody loves open mics!
+What’s more, everybody loves Open Mics!
 And I was totally up for the event even before learning that I’d be shooting photos for it.
 In addition to the usual cast of characters up on stage, the night also featured a rabble-rousing performance by some local break-dancers.
 Can anyone say, hip-hop?!

-In the moment I saw her go up, I was truly proud; not just of her as my friend, and not just of the Beautiful Gate as a community, but I was proud of Los Feliz and East Hollywood, and of all of Los Angeles for teaching me about the miraculous stories I love to share with others.
-To call it important work is just the start; in my opinion, the future looks bright for each of the characters from last night’s Open Mic, and as the days go on, I will surely stay tuned to share more about them soon.
+And in the moment I saw her go up, I was truly proud of my city, not just for Kim as my friend, nor just because of the Beautiful Gate as a community, but I was proud of all of Los Angeles for giving me a shot to breathe in yet another fun story about my town to share with others.
+To call it important work is just the start; in my opinion, the future looks bright for each of the characters from last night’s Open Mic, and as the days go on I will surely stay tuned to share more about them soon.
 You should stay tuned for it too!
 Of course, on none other than JIMBO TIMES!